-- Mr. & Mrs. Smith are the King and Queen of this trope.
-After setting off a bomb in her husband's pocket, Jane slams into her husband's car to prevent him from getting in the driveway.
-Then comes the best scene of Sex is Violence ever.
-First, they have a Gun Fu Battle ranging all over their house.
+- Mr. & Mrs. Smith (2005): After setting off a bomb in her husband's pocket, Jane slams into her husband's car to prevent him from getting in the driveway.
+Then they have a Gun Fu Battle ranging all over their house.
 Then after John uses the gas line to blow up his wife, he jumps through the flames and they proceed to have a fight full of Ass Kicking Poses, using weapons like silverware, liquor bottles, walls, headbutts from Jane, Jane tossing from John, a Groin Attack by Jane and many other dirty, dirty fighting moves.
 Luckily, they are both made of iron and love each other, so the fight spirals down to, of course, sex.

 - An American Werewolf in London: Alex and David are both shown biting each other as a form of foreplay.

-- Lord of the Flies: Who could forget that lovely scene in which Jack and the other hunters attack and kill a nursing sow.
+- Lord of the Flies: The scene in which Jack and the other hunters attack and kill a nursing sow.
 The language is... somewhat incongruous with what they're doing.